felicitywang/TFMTL/expts/README.md

 # Requirements

-For Python package requirements and other general info see `../../requirement.txt`.
+For Python package requirements and other general info see `../../requirement.txt` and the installation guide in the main `README.md`.

 # File structure
 - `TASK/`: name of an experiment, e.g., `sentiment_1`, `all_EMNLP`, etc.